 I dedicate a significant amount of my spare time to my lifelong interest in and love of the natural world, primarily through involvement in conservation work.
 I have undertaken survey work (and analysis), as well as more practical work such as scrub clearance and the construction of dry stone walls, fences and gates.
 Organisations for which I am either currently volunteering or have volunteered for include the RSPB, Fair Isle Bird Observatory, The British Trust for Ornithology and Surrey Wildlife Trust.
 I have also attended courses on 'Management Planning for Conservation' and 'Phase 1 Habitat Surveying' through which I have learnt both the necessary practical and theoretical skills to evaluate species and habitats, and assess practical management implications.

 From 2006-2015, I was a member of the academic staff at Heythrop College, University of London where I taught a number of first, second and third year courses (for details of these courses see my Areas of Expertise page), as well as conducting one-to-one tutorials and leading seminars.
 I was also a primary examiner and moderator for the University of London BA Philosophy Programme.
 In addition, from 2011-2015 I taught A-level Philosophy (AQA) and GCSE Religious Studies (OCR) at Sutton Grammar School and was head of philosophy at the school from 2012.
 Since leaving both Heythrop and Sutton Grammar School, I have pursued a freelance career as a teacher and writer and, in this capacity, was a guest lecturer at the London School of Philosophy in 2015 where I gave a series of 10 lectures on ‘Themes in Plato’s Dialogues’.
 In the academic year 2017-2018 I also held the post of Visiting Lecturer at the University of Hertfordshire and taught A-level philosophy at Roedean School in Sussex.
-I currently run a series of adult education classes outside of London, am editor of the British Wittgenstein Society and am on the editorial board of Anthem Press.
+I currently run a series of adult education classes outside of London, and have been editor of the British Wittgenstein Society I am on the editorial board of Anthem Press.

 I continue to present papers at academic research seminars and to give public lectures (see ‘Publications’ page), and have also been involved in successful outreach work, taking philosophy to London state schools.